MiDataInt/mdi-desktop-app/docs/usage.md

 to end your SSH session.
 You must disconnect before re-connecting to a different server.

-You can also just use the normal window controls to close the Launcher app, with using the Stop and Disconnect buttons.
+You can also just use the normal window controls to close the desktop app, with using the Stop and Disconnect buttons.
 Any servers and jobs running on remote computers will terminate once the SSH connection is dropped.